cockroachdb/docs/v2.0/manage-long-running-queries.md

 When a query is successfully cancelled, CockroachDB sends a `query execution canceled` error to the client that issued the query.

-- If the canceled query was a single, standalone statement, no further action is required by the client.
+- If the canceled query was a single, stand-alone statement, no further action is required by the client.
 - If the canceled query was part of a larger, multi-statement [transaction](transactions.html), the client should then issue a [`ROLLBACK`](rollback-transaction.html) statement.

 ## Improve Query Performance